RViMLab/NSR2018-AOSLO-photoreceptor-detection/README.rst

 		$ cone_detector -f path/to/image_folder

-    This will locate cones in all images in image_folder and create the following file structure in the        current working directory:
+    This will locate cones in all images in image_folder and output this information to the following file structure in the current working directory:

 	::